 Did You Graduate from a CPHR Canada Accredited Program?

 - Associate Members who graduated from a CPHR Canada accredited post-secondary education program can apply to waive the NKE.
-Fill out a waiver form and pay the waiver fee of $375.
+Fill out a waiver form and submit it through your member profile by clicking on the "Submit NKE Waiver Application" link.
 Learn more about CPHR Alberta's CPHR Accreditation Program here.

 When Does the NKE Happen?

 The NKE is administered on the first Saturday of June and November.
 The next dates and registration deadlines for the NKE are:

 |June 2, 2018||April 3, 2018|

 |November 3, 2018||September 4, 2018|